-- Your Tutor checks your UCAS application - If any changes to be made, your tutor returns it electronically to you - If it's in order the reference and predicted grades are added and the Tutor submits your application to UCAS, so ensure you leave sufficient time for this. - You will be notified by UCAS Track that your application has been submitted. - NB check with your Tutor that the application has been submitted, if you haven't received a notification from UCAS
+- The £28.50 fee is paid by credit or debit card online when your application is finalised.
+If you have received free school meals at some time in the last 6 years, a fee waiver is available.
+Talk to your Tutor about this. - 2.
+Send completed form to your referee. - Tutor checks form and if any changes to be made, your tutor returns it electronically. - If it's in order the reference and predicted grades are added and the Tutor submits your application to UCAS. - 5.
+Ensure you leave sufficient time for all the processes. - You are notified by UCAS Track that your application has been submitted.

+NB check with your Tutor that the application has been submitted, if you haven't received a notification from UCAS